nurembergwitch/fullstackopen-part0/PART_0/exc 0-6.md

 server ->> browser: displays JSON data deactivate server

-Upon submitting a new form, JS event handler prevents default behaviour (refreshing the page) A new note object is created and pushed to the notes list redrawNotes() function is called to re-render note list
+Note over browser, server: Upon submitting a new form, JS event handler prevents default behaviour (refreshing the page) Note over browser, server: A new note object is created and pushed to the notes list Note over browser, server: redrawNotes() function is called to re-render note list

 browser ->> server: POST request to https://fullstack-exampleapp.herokuapp.com/new_note_spa with some new note data (user hits the submit button) as JSON activate server